Skip to content

 Distance Learning

-Please note Postgraduate Researchers studying by distance learning do need to complete enrolment in person.
+Please note Postgraduate Researchers studying by distance learning do need to complete enrolment in person when they attend the induction sessions.

-Programme information can be found on Canvas, you will be able to access this information when you have completed your online enrolment.
+Programme information can be found on Canvas, you will only be able to access this information when you have completed your online enrolment, your ID has been checked by the Welcome team and your record is current.
+You will receive an email when your record is current.

 If you can't see your modules, or your modules are wrong, you should contact your programme admin team.
 Please see 'Where can I get help?' to see who you can contact.